WeblateOrg/weblate/docs/admin/optionals.rst

 .. versionadded:: 2.4

-Billing module is used on `Hosted Weblate <https://weblate.org/hosting/>`_ and is used to define billing plans, track invoices and usage limits.
+This is used on `Hosted Weblate <https://weblate.org/hosting/>`_ to define billing plans, track invoices and usage limits.

 Installation
 ++++++++++++

-To install, simply add ``weblate.billing`` to installed applications in :file:`settings.py`:
+1. Add ``weblate.billing`` to installed applications in :file:`settings.py`:

 .. code-block:: python